jenkinsci/soos-sca-plugin/README.md

 - Detect and prevent dependency substitutions and typo-squatting
 - Generate SBOMs
 - Fill out your compliance worksheets with confidence
 - Simple and affordable pricing.
-Only one plan that includes every feature we offer plus unlimited projects, unlimited users, and no scan limits.
+Only one plan that includes every feature we offer up to 100 projects, unlimited users, and no scan limits.

 ## How to Use